Low-Dose CT Lung Cancer Screening

 No contrast dye is typically needed unless specifically ordered by your doctor.

-During your low-dose CT lung screening, you’ll lie comfortably on your back while a specialized scanner captures detailed images of your lungs in less than 60 seconds.
+During your low-dose CT lung cancer screening, you’ll lie comfortably on your back while a specialized scanner captures detailed images of your lungs in less than 60 seconds.

 What happens during your scan: